MichielNoback/growthis/Readme.md

 In the Console panel, type these commands.

 1. Type `library(growthis)` and press Enter.
-2. Type `shiny_app()` and press Enter.
+2. Type `shiny_app(launch_browser = TRUE)` and press Enter.

-Alternatively, you can start the app in one command: `growthis::shiny_app()` and press Enter.
+Alternatively, you can start the app in one command: `growthis::shiny_app(launch_browser = TRUE)` and press Enter.
+You can also run the command `shiny_app()` and then open the URL (adress) which is reported in the console manually (`http://127.0.0.1:3838`).

-You can quit the app by pressing the Escape key in the Console.
+Quit the app by pressing the Escape key in the Console.
 The browser tab should be closed as well.
 It is not active anymore.
 Only closing the browser tab will not shut down the app.
+Note that an (inactive) running app in RStudio may drain the battery of your laptop.

 ### Updating the `growthis` package